European Banking Federation

 20 Dec 2020

-Their ask — The federation wants crypto-asset tax reporting built on the existing DAC 2 framework using definitions from the Markets in Crypto-assets regulation.
+Message — The federation wants crypto-asset tax reporting built on the existing DAC 2 framework using definitions from the Markets in Crypto-assets regulation.
 They advocate applying the principle 'same services, same risks, same rules' and request that reporting be based on readily available objective data using simple valuation methods.1234

-How it helps them — This would allow banks to use existing systems rather than building new infrastructure.56
+Why — This would allow banks to use existing systems rather than building new infrastructure.56

-Who loses — Tax authorities lose comprehensive coverage as cold wallet holdings escape reporting requirements.78
+Impact — Tax authorities lose comprehensive coverage as cold wallet holdings escape reporting requirements.78

 9 Dec 2020